Cross Connection Control Program

 Installation of Devices

-The City of Manitou Springs Water Treatment Plant will require system users to install and maintain backflow prevention devices on potentially hazardous service connections.
+The City of Manitou Springs will require system users to install and maintain backflow prevention devices on potentially hazardous service connections.
 All service connections within the water system must comply with Article 12 and the Colorado Cross-Connection Control Manual.

-Each cross-connection may require a different type of backflow prevention device, commensurate with the degree of hazard posed by the cross-connection, approved by the water system operator.
+Each cross-connection may require a different type of backflow prevention device, commensurate with the degree of hazard posed by the cross-connection, approved by the water division.

 Article 12 requires that backflow prevention devices be tested annually by a certified backflow prevention technician.